-A toilet topper can be used to store extra toilet paper, books, or other bathroom accessories in an easy-to-find spot for guests – and is a great way to add some personality to an otherwise boring part of the bathroom.
+A toilet topper box or basket can be used to store extra toilet paper, books, or other bathroom accessories in an easy-to-find spot for guests – and is a great way to add some personality to an otherwise boring part of the bathroom.

 In this post I’ll walk through what materials you need and how to build a toilet tank topper for your own bathroom!

 Materials for Building a Toilet Tank Topper Box:

 How to Make a Toilet Tank Topper Box:

 - Measure your toilet tank lid to create a custom topper made to fit your toilet